richDsInterview/tc/README.md

 Option 1: directly compare the byte values of each image file in the Testing directory to the target image, and print the boolean response to the command line.
 Option 2: convert the image files to an array (numpy) in memory and perform pixel-by-pixel comparison.

+#### Considerations andLimitations:
+* for the binary comparison to succeed, the files must be precisely the same; one is unable with this approach to determine similarity of images if they are of different file formats, even the same class of file format, even if the images are otherwise identical in all respects.
+* the numpy representation (`bit map' comparison) is marginally better, in that it could be possible to correctly identify copies from two different image files if their ipython representations are the same.
+* any image modification, such as rotations, translations, blurring, the addition of noise, scaling, and cropping will result in failure of direct comparison.

- When invoked with arguments pointing to the test image and database directory respectively, the python script compareTwoImagesExact.py will return if any of the database images is an exact binary match to the test image, and also if the numpy representations of the two images exactly match.
+ When invoked with arguments pointing to the test image and database directory respectively and the method keyword "exact", the python script tc.py, will return if the numpy representations of the two images exactly match.
 If there is a match, the image will not be added to the Training directory.

-    exactImageRepetition.py infile dbDir
+    python tc.py infile dbDir exact

-    python3 exactImageRepetition.py Data_Science_Images/Test/test_image7.jpg Data_Science_Images/Training/
+    python3 tc.py Data_Science_Images/Test/test_image7.jpg Data_Science_Images/Training/
     No match found.
 Adding test_image7.jpg to database directory,

-Of course there are serious limitations to this approach:
-* for the binary comparison to succeed, the files must be precisely the same; one is unable with this approach to determine similarity of images if they are of different file formats, even the same class of file format, even if the images are otherwise identical in all respects.
-* the numpy representation (`bit map' comparison) is marginally better, in that it could be possible to correctly identify copies from two different image files if their ipython representations are the same.

-* any image modification, such as rotations, translations, blurring, the addition of noise, scaling, and cropping will result in failure of direct comparison.
+ #### Speed Considerations:
 * this method is not optimised for speed in any way.
+For faster execution, especially of for loops, one could, for example:
+    * port the script to one of the Python C-wrapped numerical packages (CPython/Cython/etc)
+    * unroll inner loops wherever possible, especially for large images
-For faster execution, especially of for loops, one could for example port the script to Cython.
-In the second question, I implement a method for computing scaled, uniform 16x16 pixel 'postage-stamp' representations of the image maps that can be precomputed and stored in a database, affording speedier comparison of multiple images
+    * reduce the image dimensions: pre-process, and efficiently-store the database images.
+For instance, in the second question, I implement a method for computing scaled, uniform 16x16 pixel 'postage-stamp' representations of the image maps that can be precomputed and stored in a database, affording faster comparison of multiple images.
+    * use an efficient data structure for storage of image representations.
+BK-trees group objects by their Hamming-distance, the number of bits different between adjacent elements.
+Once 'hashed' (having the hash function map computed) a new image would be very efficiently compared to potential nearby image hashes, and rejected faster (O(n_log_N)).

 ### Image repetition with resizing